questdb/c-questdb-client/README.md

 You may then call `line_sender_error_msg(err)` and `line_sender_error_get_code(err)` to extract error details.

-Once handled, the error object *must* be disposed by calling `line_sender_error_free(err)`.
+Once handled, the error object *must* be disposed of by calling `line_sender_error_free(err)`.

 On error you must also call `line_sender_close(sender)`.